DayanShay/work_with_PageObj/README.md

 # work_with_class
-Sela Project Pytest selenium and playwright with class
+Sela Project Pytest selenium and playwright with PageObj

 For both pojects install the needed modules i.e pytest, pytest and so forth using the requirements.txt file.